 Here are some ways to make market research work for your travel, tourism and/or hospitality brand.

-1. Capture data along each cusotmer touchpoint
+1. Capture data along each customer touchpoint

-The travel and tourism industry is particularly unique in that you engage with the customer several times throughout the journey.
+The travel and tourism market is particularly unique in that you engage with the customer several times throughout the journey.
 You engage with them when you market, via email, through your loyalty program, several times during the actual stay, flight or visit, after the customer engagement via customer satisfaction survey, and so many more instances.

-To gain a successful and 360-degree view of your cusotmer, you should be capturing data during each of these interactions.
+To gain a successful and 360-degree view of your customer, you should be capturing data during each of these interactions.
 This can include anything from using technology to monitor purchasing behaviors and patterns, using a CRM to collect and create customer profiles, and collecting CSAT and NPS data after specific interactions.

 Each of these data collection methods will help you get a better view of your customers and give you insight into how you can further personalize their experiences.

 Successful hospitality and travel brands currently use data to create customer profiles, manage loyalty programs, drive service innovations, and more.

 Big data goes a long way in helping you understand your customers and being able to offer the service your customers want.
 However, what if you have a pressing research question that you just can’t seem to find the answer to, no matter how many times you comb through your analytics?